 The parks are opened much longer during July, but you still have to fight the crowds and the unforgiving Florida sun.

-July Days to Avoid:
+July Days to Avoid at Disney World:

 Review the Disney World Crowd Calendar